‘Wise’ Joewise shouldn’t have likened victims of electoral violence to robbers - Security Analyst

 Source: 3 News

-A Security Analyst Richard Kumadoe has described as disgusting, a comment by Bekwai Member of Parliament Joe Osei Wusu (Joewise) to the effect that the victims of the Techiman South electoral violence could be likened to armed robbers who were shot dead while in operation.
+A Security Analyst Richard Kumadoe has described as disgusting, a comment by Bekwai Member of Parliament, Joseph Osei-Owusu (Joewise) to the effect that the victims of the Techiman South electoral violence could be likened to armed robbers who were shot dead while in operation.

-Mr Kumadoe said on the New Day programme on TV3 with Johnnie Hughes Wednesday 6 that this comment is unfortunate because it further heightens the political tension in the country.
+Mr Kumadoe said on the New Day programme on TV3 with Johnnie Hughes, Wednesday January 6, that this comment is unfortunate because it further heightens the political tension in the country.

 Two persons were shot dead and eight 8 injured when security operatives opened fire on persons believed to be NDC supporters at a collation center in the Techiman South constituency in the Bono East Region.